gaehlerm/SoftwareEngineering/README.md

 The rule above defined by Robert C. Martin was meant for the worker classes.
 Worker classes are a very common source for bad code as they tend to become way too complex.
 When breaking them into smaller pieces, this rule is very useful.
 It gives you a hint how to break it into pieces preferably.
 Cluster your methods and variables into small groups.
 There should be a lot of interaction within the groups and little interaction between the groups.
 Possibly you also have to rewrite a few methods before breaking the class into pieces.
 It will be worth the effort.
 If you manage to do this, it will certainly make your code easier to understand.
 And you'll be a much better software engineer.

+// I think I saw a good example in another book.
+But I don't remember where...

-## Constant
+## Constant Class instances

-// move const description elsewhere?
+// move const part of the description elsewhere?

 In C++ you can enforce an object to remain the same for as long as it exists, using the const keyword at the time of creation.
 In Python you cannot enforce it, you can only use the all uppercase notation to hint that a variable should not be changed.
 The usage of const is easy, even though it might be a little confusing at the beginning.
 Everything that should never be changed should be made constant and can be defined so at the time of creation.
 You create an object and it will remain the same until you throw it away.
 This makes life of a programmer much easier and prevents abuse of variables.

 But things are not always that easy.
 You might have cases where all properties are const except one.
 Or is it?
 Let’s look at an example.

 We have a bottle.
 It has a color, size and material.
 They are all fixed when the bottle is created.
 In our code that would be the constructor.
 These properties can never ever be changed.
 You could only replace the bottle with a different one.
 An instance of the bottle class should be made constant.
-In python constness cannot be enforced.
-Instead it is commonly aggreed that constants have names with all capital letters, seperated by underscores.

 ```py
 from dataclasses import dataclass